NCEAS/training-rmarkdown-website/README.md

-# Tutorial on how to make website using R Markdown
+# Tutorial on how to make a website using R Markdown

 This simple tutorial aims at helping synthesis working groups to start a simple Rmarkdown based website to share information about their work.